RDGray/minicode-test/Task.md

   - While clicking on tabs - the below information is changed
   - The steps are changed in he nav bar

+  ## Add inner shadow on parent

+  ## take out the gradient when clicked on a new tab

 - Side navbar

   - While Inainte clicked the step on the sidebar is changed and saved to local storage